tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-26-deep-learning-graphical-models.md

 A Joint distribution encodes in it all the required information of a system to fully describe it and answer all sorts of different questions that could arise.

-***Example***: Assume you are running a oil company and you want to determine the locations that have the maximum probability of finding oil.
+***Example***: Assume you are running an oil company and you want to determine the locations that have the maximum probability of finding oil.
 You can use one of the systems shown below to describe your setting.

 ![Oil Graph](/images/graphical_models/oil_graph.svg)

-$Y$ is the binary random variable describing the availibility of oil in a particular location.
+$Y$ is the binary random variable describing the availability of oil in a particular location.
 Other parameters $X_1, X_2, ..., X_6$ are the factors on which it depends.
-We are primarily interested in $P(Y \mid X_1, X_2, ..., X_6)$ which can be determined using the joint probability over all the rvs in the system.
+We are primarily interested in $P(Y \mid X_1, X_2, ..., X_6)$ which can be determined using the joint probability over all the RVs in the system.

 $$P(Y \mid X_1, X_2, ..., X_6) = \frac{P(Y, X_1, X_2, ..., X_6)}{\sum_{X_1, X_2, .., X_6}P(Y, X_1, X_2, ..., X_6)}$$